Zvonimir1995/react-dev-assignment/README.md

 - The UI is up to you.
 This is a React oriented test but at least a minimally usable layout that does not break and is appealing to the eye is required.

-- Do not use any 3rd party state management solution.
-Again this is a React oriented test.
-That does not mean state management can't be handled in a well structured way.

 - Do not use any 3rd party UI component libraries.
 The UI of the app can be very minimal and does not require 3rd party component libraries.